 Registration, Academic Calendar, and DeadlinesMost students will register for the four courses indicated for the the first Fall semester of the degree program; questions or concerns about alternative choices should be addressed to the Mathematical Finance Program Director.

-For information on how to register, please visit the Office of the New Brunswick Registrar; please take note of the academic calendar and registration deadlines.
+For information on how to register, please visit the Office of the New Brunswick Registrar; please take note of the Academic calendar and Graduate Registration Calendar.

 Tuition Rates and FeesTuition rates and fees are updated shortly after July 15 each year.